MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 - Enabling change tracking might fail with the error message "chosen entity doesn't pass the validation rules..." or the **Track changes** checkbox is disabled for some entities.
 Currently, change tracking can't be enabled for all finance and operations entities.
 The **Track changes** checkbox is unavailable for entities created in finance and operations in the past for data migration.
 For more information about entity validation rules and how you can fix them, go to [Enable row version change tracking for data entities](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track#enable-row-version-change-tracking-for-data-entities).
 You might need developer assistance to complete the steps.
 - If the chosen entity is unavailable because of the limitation above, you might be able to choose the tables that comprise the data from that entity.

    > [!NOTE]
    > For a list of ready-made finance and operations entities that pass validation rules, run the **Data entity row version change tracking validation report** available in finance and operations apps at path **System administration/Setup/Row version change tracking/Data entity row version change tracking validation report.**
->
->

 - In case of a database restore operation in Dataverse, finance and operations entities enabled in Azure Synapse Link are removed.
-To re-enable entities, you'll need to re-enable corresponding virtual tables for all selected entities, re-enable change tracking and re-select the tables in Azure Synapse Link.
+To re-enable entities, you need to re-enable corresponding virtual tables for all selected entities, re-enable change tracking and reselect the tables in Azure Synapse Link.